 You need to know what maps, reducer and combiners are.
 You also need to know what tasks, slots and phases, are.

-Slots are bundles of CPU cores, memory resources, and network bandwidth.
+Slots are bundles of resources like CPU cores, memory resources, and network bandwidth.
 Usually, a single node could have more than one slot, which helps to handle the different needs for resources of different slots (some could need more memory, while others on the same node could need less memory, this better balances it).
-TODO: write this section better.

 Splits are map or reduce partition sets of the whole data that needs to be processed.
 This is physically stored in HDFS blocks.
 These blocks are exactly of size 128MB, which implies the first and last key-values could be splitted in different blocks.
 This is an inconvenience as one needs to fetch also the preceding and successive blocks.
 This is why in HDFS’s api one can read blocks partially.
 The underlying details on how these optimizations are done are not covered here.